geo200cn/geo200cn.github.io/syllabus.md

 Dr. Noli Brazil
 *Contact*: nbrazil.at.ucdavis.edu
-*Office hours*: Thursday from 1:00-3:00 pm or by appointment, in 2325 Hart Hall.
+*Office hours*: Thursday from 1:00-3:00 pm or by appointment.
 Please sign up for a slot [here](https://www.wejoinin.com/sheets/riajy).
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.

 <div style="margin-bottom:25px;">
 </div>